 - The CVUs created a local Editorial Board of community members from approximately 25 villages who proposed topics for the programs and helped to arrange screenings.

 - The CVU produced one 30-minute video magazine every eight weeks on different social issues.

 - The video magazine was screened every eight weeks month in 25 villages or Bastis (slums) and ended with calls for action.
 With an average of 200 people at each screening, the video reached around 5000 people in community settings alone.

-Each CVU produces a “Video News Magazine” every six weeks.
-The content of the Video Magazine is based on viewer feedback and key campaign issues decided by a Community Editorial Board consisting of community members, the CVU producers and the sponsor NGO.
-Different segments might include:
+Each CVU produced a “Video News Magazine” every six weeks.
+The content of the Video Magazine was based on viewer feedback and key campaign issues decided by a Community Editorial Board, the CVU Producers and the sponsor NGO.
+Different segments includde:

 - Opinion Polls – that capture community consensus and call to action on particular issues

 - Success Stories – such as families that have found economic success through educating their girls

 - Short Documentaries – for example, stories where families speak out against alcoholism

 - Legal Tips – i.e., what to do if your name is not on a voter’s list